BitModern/test-quality-doc/docs/importing_data.md

 To import Gherkin feature files, follow these steps:

-1. Drag and drop your Gherkin file into the dotted pane, or click to automatically open a file browser window to choose a local file.
+1. Drag and drop your Gherkin file(s) into the dotted pane, or click to automatically open a file browser window to choose one or multiple local files.

 2. Similar to the XML import, you can optionally choose a Cycle and Milestone to link to your test run result.

-3. If your Gherkin file is a Gherkin-based test results JSON file, please click and select the 'automated run results' checkbox.
+3. If your Gherkin file is a Gherkin-based test results JSON file, please select the 'Automated run results' checkbox.

 4. Click 'Import' to process the file.

 ### Additional Information

-If you want to import test result XML files manually or connect via the CLI tool or API, you can refer to our open-source CLI tool on GitHub: [TestQuality CLI](https://github.com/BitModern/testQualityCli).
+If you want to import test result XML files via the CLI tool or API, you can refer to our open-source CLI tool on GitHub: [TestQuality CLI](https://github.com/BitModern/testQualityCli).
 It supports various Continuous Integration platforms like Jenkins, Cloudbees, Circle CI, and Travis CI for uploading test results.